-Don't get stuck in the wrong Google account — here's how to change it
+How to change your default Google account

 If you haven't already, I highly recommend setting unique avatars for each Google account you own.
 I prefer to use personal photos but to each their own.
 That way, you can easily see which account you are in at a glance, and won't get confused by seeing initials with a different colored background.

+For phones, you can even create separate user accounts on your device and allocate unique pictures to them.
+All the best Android phones with Android 13 have the ability to add profile icons with Guest Profiles.

-Another thing that helps me out, at least as regards to Gmail, is that I like to keep both my personal and work Gmail accounts open in separate tabs.
+Another thing that helps me out on the web, at least in regards to Gmail, is that I like to keep both my personal and work Gmail accounts open in separate tabs.
 This way, whenever I want to start a new message, I know exactly which account I'm sending it from.

-A final note: you can actually log into Chrome from one of your accounts, and that will dictate which is your default account in the browser.
+A final note: you can actually log into Google Chrome from one of your accounts, and that will dictate which is your default account in the browser.
 Personally, I log in to Chrome from my personal account so that I can keep all of my bookmarks and history, and then I log in to work accounts separately at the tab/app level.

 Our top equipment picks

 For the ultimate Google manager, why not pick up our current favorite Pixel phone?
+The Pixel 6a is petite Android device that offers amazing value.
+It's first in line for all the latest Android updates and excels in almost every category, including the price.

-The mid-range camera king
+Mid-range camera king

-The Pixel 3a XL continues to be a great phone a year after its launch.
-The interface is still fluid and lag-free, you get a 3.5mm jack, vibrant OLED panel, and excellent battery life, and the promise of quick updates.
-But the main reason for buying the Pixel 3a XL in 2020 is the camera — and the phone continues to lead the way in this area.
-You're not going to find a $500 phone with a better camera in the market today.
+The Google Pixel 6a's interface is fluid and lag-free, you get a mix of high-end features such as a vibrant OLED panel, excellent battery life, and the promise of quick updates for years.
+But the main reason for buying the Pixel 6a is the camera — and the phone continues to lead the way in this area.
+You're not going to find a sub-$500 phone with a better camera in the market today.